 The Terms of Reference of the Council was adopted by the 3rd Meeting of the Council which was held 19-21 March 2001 in Thimphu, Bhutan.
 Please click to view the Terms of Reference.

 The SATRC Action Plan (SAP) aims at addressing the regulatory issues and challenges of common concern to its members that arise due to technological, market dynamic, and innovations and developments in services in the field of information and communications so as to harness their full potential in a harmonious manner for the benefit of all by utilizing the expertise and financial resources available from within its member countries.

-SATRC Action Plan Phase I was implemented during 2004-2006, Action Plan Phase II was implemented is 2007-2009, Action Plan Phase III was implemented is 2010-2012 and Action Plan Phase IV was implemented during 2012-2014.
+SATRC Action Plan Phase I was implemented during 2004-2006, Action Plan Phase II was implemented in 2007-2009, Action Plan Phase III was implemented in 2010-2012, Action Plan Phase IV was implemented in 2012-2014 and Action Plan Phase V was implemented in 2015-2016.
 Please click on the relevant link below to see about the detail of the different Action Plan Phase.

-The 15th SATRC Meeting, held in Paro, Bhutan from 05-07 August 2014, adopted SATRC Action Plan Phase V for the duration of year 2014-2016.
-Action Plan Phase V has three basic components:
+The 17th SATRC Meeting, held in Dhaka, Bangladesh from 4-6 October 2016, adopted SATRC Action Plan Phase VI for the duration of year 2017-2018.
+Action Plan Phase VI has three basic components:

 Action Plan Phase V accomodated two Working Groups (WG) to deal with various working itmes proposed by the members.
 The Working Groups are:

 Please click here to download the contact details of the office bearers and nominated experts for the WGs.

 Two email reflectors are active for the two SATRC Working Groups.
 If you are interested to join the reflectors please contact APT Secretariat.